How to Use Excel Pivot Tables

 You have plenty of options to configure your pivot tables.
 Right click on the pivot table and then PivotTable Options to access the dialog with the options.
 Here you can configure for example if you want to display grand total for rows and columns, or display options for example to merge and center cells with labels.
 You can configure to use an empty text for zero values or how to display the filter area (Down, Then Over or viceversa).

-Now you can explore how to create your own reports using Pivot Tables and explore the usage of Pivot Charts, that in fact let you add nice charts from summarized data in the same way we did for pivot tables in Excel 2010 and 2013.
+Now you can explore how to create your own reports using Pivot Tables and explore the usage of Pivot Charts, which, in fact, let you add nice charts from summarized data in the same way we did for pivot tables in Excel.
 Different vendors have different names for pivot tables, for example Monarch from Datawatch may call it differently as well as other OLAP products, but Pivot Table was a trademark of Microsoft.
 We hope this Excel pivot table tutorial was helpful for your report needs.
-If you have any question, feel free to ask in the comment and we will try to answer.
+If you have any questions, feel free to ask in the comment, and we will try to answer.

 Leave a Comment